Murder of Münevver Karabulut: Legal process

+On April 16, 2011, the Karabulut family filed a motion for recusal of the presiding judge, Mevlüt Bayraktaroğlu, on the grounds that he had acquitted the defendant Hayyam Gariboğlu in a fraudulent bankruptcy case 16 years earlier.
+Following this, presiding judge Mevlüt Bayraktaroğlu decided to withdraw from the case.

 Verdict

 On the 18 November 2011, Cem Garipoğlu was sentenced to 24 years in prison.
 His mother and uncle were each sentenced to 3 years in prison, while his father was acquitted.
 In another lawsuit for negligence in the work of the forensic medicine institution and three forensic officers, two doctors and one autopsy technician, were tried.
 The autopsy technician was sentenced to 5 months imprisonment for neglecting in his duties while doctors were acquitted.

 Claim for damages

 Following the conclusion of the main case, the Karabulut family's lawsuit against Cem Garipoğlu's family for pecuniary and non-pecuniary damages concluded on 8 October 2013.
 At the end of the case, it was decided that the Garipoğlu family would pay the Karabulut family 37,500 for pecuniary damages and 1,250,000 for non-pecuniary damages.

+Death of Cem Garipoğlu

+Garipoğlu went to prison and on October 10, 2014, committed suicide in his three-person cell, where he was held alone, using a rope and a plastic bag.
+Following his death, numerous conspiracy theories emerged.
+Claims such as that he didn't actually die but was kidnapped, and that his learning Chinese in his cell indicated he was preparing to flee to China, were frequently discussed.
+An Instagram post by Garipoğlu's sister brought the murder back into the spotlight.
+In the photo, all of Garipoğlu's siblings and mother were seen smiling while sitting on the couch which was in the murder scene.
+This post further strengthened suspicions surrounding Garipoğlu's death.
+Münevver's father, Süreyya Karabulut, stated that the photo disturbed him and increased his suspicions.

+On May 1, 2024, several photographs from Garipoğlu's autopsy were released.
+On October 3, 2024, Garipoğlu's grave was opened at the request of the Karabulut family.
+The remains were exhumed and sent to the Forensic Medicine Institute for DNA analysis to determine their identity.
+Following the examination, it was announced that the remains belonged to Garipoğlu.